- Education and Science»

 As far as we are aware, the most powerful thing we know of in the entire universe is the human mind or more specifically, the subconscious aspect of the human mind.
 That is, if we exclude the universe itself (or God).

-The conscious mind and the subconscious operate together as part of one system, they are therefore technically not separate from each other.
+Because the conscious mind and the subconscious operate together as part of one system, they are technically not separate from each other.
 The subconscious is extremely powerful and has the power to amaze us with it's astounding and sometimes surreal capabilities.

 "How is that possible?"
 I hear you ask.